breatheco-de/knowledge-base/content/learning-with-4geeks.md

 ## 🥇 Certifications and Courses

 Hey!
 We totally get it, life can get pretty busy sometimes, right?
-That's why we've designed two types of experiences: **Open Learning** and **premium Bootcamps**.
+That's why we've designed two types of experiences: **Open Learning** and **Immersive Bootcamps**.
 Let's break it down and explore the benefits of each option, so you can choose the best fit for your goals and needs.
-Whether you prefer a flexible and self-paced learning journey or a more immersive and structured experience, we have something for you.
+Whether you prefer a flexible and self-paced learning journey or a more premiun and structured experience, we have something for you.

 ### 1) Open Learning:

 This experience is perfect for those who do not have much time on their agenda but still want to have complete learning about a specific topic.
-These are small courses that last between 1 and 2 weeks.
-You will be able to join any of them for free in different technologies like Java, Python, Node, etc.
+You will be able to join any of them for free in different technologies like Javascript, Python, ChatGPT, etc.

 We have listed some benefits that this type of experience has to offer: